microsoft/onnxruntime/docs/tutorials/csharp/basic_csharp.md

 using var session = new InferenceSession("model.onnx");
 ```

-Once a session is created, you can execute queries using the `Run` method of the  `InferenceSession` object.
+Once a session is created, you can run inference using the `Run` method of the  `InferenceSession` object.

 ```cs
 float[] sourceData;  // assume your data is loaded into a flat float array